Mt. Carmel High School (San Diego)

 Mt.
-Carmel High School (MCHS) is a public high school in Rancho Peñasquitos, a community of San Diego, California, United States.
+Carmel High School (MCHS) is a public secondary school in Rancho Peñasquitos, a community of San Diego, California, United States.
 It is part of Poway Unified School District.
 The school's mascot is the Sundevil.

 Mt.
 Carmel High School is both a California Distinguished School Award winner (1985, 1999, 2005, 2019) and a National Blue Ribbon School (1989, 2000).
 Mt.
 Carmel was named a California Gold Ribbon School (replaced Distinguished School Award for a short time) in 2017.
 Mt.
 Carmel was named a California Honor Roll School by Educational Results Partnership for the 2017–18, 2016–17, and 2015–16 school years.

 History

 Mt.
 Carmel High School was built in 1974, with its first fall semester classes being held at the neighboring Black Mountain Middle School while the rest of the construction was finished.

 In 1999, the movie Bring It On filmed on the campus, with the locker room, weight room, and football scoreboard making it into the film.

 In the spring of 2004, after the passage of California Proposition U and funds approved by district voters, the school received funding for a major renovation that took place from 2004 to 2007.
 In addition to modernizing existing buildings, including the practical arts and sciences departments, the project constructed several new buildings, including a new facility for the wrestling and gymnastics teams, and a new band room.
 The "Theater at the Mount" was the last main building that was under construction, completed in September 2007, along with the choir and drama rooms.